 The only time we ever do GENUINE free shipping is when:

 a.)
 We ship locally.
-Anytime somebody buys from HK, we offer free shipping and we do this because shipping costs within Hong Kong are so negligible that it is not worth charging for.
+Anytime somebody buys from HK, we offer free shipping and we do this because shipping costs locally within Hong Kong are fairly negligible.

 b.)
 When we have our annual charity drive whereby we raise money on Black Friday / Cyber Monday through a Free Shipping promotion, the proceeds of which then get donated to a worthwhile cause.

 If you are a business owner and would like to learn more about how you can join the Cyber Monday, Giving Tuesday campaign effort feel free to visit the official website - https://www.givingtuesday.org/